A Secure and Efficient Distributed Semantic Communication System for Heterogeneous Internet of Things: System Model

-We investigate the application of semantic communications in distributed IoT networks, as illustrated in Fig. \ref{fig_overview}.
-Within IoT networks, IoT devices exhibit a wide range of transmission and computation capabilities.
-These devices leverage semantic communication system to exchange semantics associated with specific tasks.
-These tasks, ranging from simple data collection to complex data analysis, are evolving in response to ever-changing environmental conditions.
-These devices not only simply utilize static semantic communication models and knowledge bases, but also perform interactions to continuously update and synchronize the semantic communication system.
-The objective of the system update is to keep pace with the evolving demands of IoT tasks.
-The aim of synchronizing models and knowledge among participants is to ensure accurate extraction and interpretation of semantic information.
+In a distributed IoT network, heterogeneous devices perform intelligent tasks with each other utilizing semantic communication codecs, and dynamically update their codecs in a distributed manner, as shown in Fig. \ref{fig_scenario_description}.
+The whole process is comprised of two main phases, update and usage, which are detailed as follows:

-There are attackers in IoT scenarios, categorized into internal and external attackers.
+\begin{enumerate} \item{ \textbf{Update:} To keep pace with the ever-changing demands of IoT tasks and emerging new data, the semantic communication system is not fixed and static, but is constantly trained and synchronized. \begin{enumerate} \item{ \textbf{Training:} IoT devices collect evolving training data about tasks.
+Then, they perform federated learning to update the semantic communication system so that codecs can adapt to changing tasks and requirements. } \item{ \textbf{Synchronization:} Since not all devices may participate in the training process because of limited resources, the synchronization phase is important to ensure that all devices receive the latest codecs.
+Furthermore, due to the inherent dynamic topology of IoT networks, where devices frequently join and leave the network, it is imperative for new IoT devices joining the network to retrieve the latest model to maintain consistency and coherence within the network. } \end{enumerate} } \item{ \textbf{Usage:} When synchronization is complete, IoT devices proceed to the usage phase, where they perform model inference using the latest codecs for task-oriented semantic communications with the collected data. } \end{enumerate} There are attackers in the scenario, categorized into internal and external attackers.
 Internal attackers within IoT networks are ``honest and curious".
-They comply with network protocols, but out of curiosity or malicious intent, they may conduct passive attacks, carrying out unauthorized information eavesdropping and analysis.
-For example, such an adversary might attempt to exploit gradient leakage to gain access to sensitive data without disrupting interaction processes within the network.
+They comply with network protocols, but out of curiosity or malicious intent, they conduct passive attacks, carrying out information eavesdropping or unauthorized analysis.
+For example, such an adversary attempts to perform model inversion attacks to gain access to sensitive data without disrupting system usage processes.
 External attackers are from outside the IoT networks, and can launch active attacks in addition to passive attacks.
-They initiate active attacks, including data tampering, data falsification, and denial-of-service attacks, with the aim of directly corrupting the update and synchronization processes.
+They initiate active attacks, including data tampering, data falsification, and denial-of-service attacks, with the aim of directly corrupting the update and usage processes.